ziadAshraf7/Amazon-Clone/README.md

 ### next session library
 - Utilized  next session library to create a session for non-authenticated users to allow them to add products to their cart and see their browser history products and see products based on their preference without creating any accounts

+### SWR
+- Utilized SWR to store data retrieved from the Server and cache it Client-Side and update it based on user interactivity so the user does not have to wait for server responses which give a good user experience

 ### Tailwind Css
 - Utilized Tailwind to build nice styling pages with highly Responsive web design which designed to be accessible on multiple devices, including desktops, tablets, and mobile phones.